Many Will Enter, Few Will Win: Cost and Sensitivity of Exploratory Dynamics

 \section{Discussion}

-In this work we highlight how exploratory dynamics with resetting conveys the advantage of sensitivity to biochemical pathways.
-In the case of translational proofreading, release from an activated state increases the ability of the system to select the correct tRNA among an excess of decoys, rendering it more sensitive to a small difference in binding energies.
+In this work we highlight how exploratory dynamics with resetting enhances the sensitivity of biochemical pathways.
+In the case of translational proofreading, release from a high-energy intermediate state increases the ability of the system to select the correct tRNA among an excess of decoys, rendering it more sensitive to small differences in binding energies.
 For the case of microtubule length control, resetting through catastrophe allows the system to be responsive to sub-stoichiometric concentrations of a destabilizing enzyme.
 In both cases, sensitivity comes at an energetic cost, requiring GTP hydrolysis to drive the resetting cycles.

-We compute the energetic cost associated with translational proofreading by starting with the classic Hopfield and Ninio model, which assumes a single GTP is hydrolyzed at each irreversible activation step.
-An intuitively simple probabilistic path-counting approach gives an expression for the number of excess activation cycles.
-The resulting total energetic cost increases monotonically with the release rate from the activated state, while the error rate of the system decreases.
-Notably, there is a broad plateau region for intermediate release rates where the number of excess activation cycles is well-approximated by the equilibrium error rate for the initial binding step: $\left<n\right> \approx g e^{-E_1}$.
+We compute the energetic cost associated with translational proofreading by starting with the classic Hopfield model, which assumes a single GTP is hydrolyzed at each irreversible activation step.
+An intuitively simple probabilistic approach gives an expression for the number of excess activation cycles.
+The resulting total energetic cost increases monotonically with the release rate from the hydrolyzed state, while the error rate of the system decreases.
+Notably, there is a broad plateau region for intermediate release rates where the number of excess activation cycles is well-approximated by the equilibrium error rate for the initial binding step: $\left<n\right> \approx g e^{-\Delta_1}$.
 The plateau spans the parameter regime where most correct tRNAs proceed towards elongation while most wrong ones are released.
-In this case, futile activation cycles occur only when the wrong tRNA passes through to the activation step.
+In this case, futile activation cycles occur only when the wrong tRNA passes through to the hydrolysis step.